alexveb/adventure-game-master/README.md

 As you can see, this is only a very short game with a couple of choices available to the player.
 We did that on purpose, to keep it simple.
 If we were making a complete game, we would expand it a great deal, and probably give the player a whole world to explore.
 But for this project, the idea is to focus on some key things that we need if want to make a working game:

--The game gives players a description of what's happening, and then asks them to make a choice.
+- The game gives players a description of what's happening, and then asks them to make a choice.
--Something different happens depending on the choice the player made.
+- Something different happens depending on the choice the player made.
--The game also includes some random factors, so that it's a little different each time.
+- The game also includes some random factors, so that it's a little different each time.
--The game has conditions for winning and losing.
+- The game has conditions for winning and losing.
--When the game is over, it asks if the player wants to play again.
+- When the game is over, it asks if the player wants to play again.

 These are the key features that your project will need to have in order to make it into a playable game.
 We'll go over each of them in more detail below.